Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 130:
 - By Sharkcrome.
-- Refrences The Ultimate Upgrade Sword "Zenith" From Terraria 🌳.
+- Like the original, Refrences the endgame sword "Zenith" From Terraria 🌳.

 ship 131:
 - By RetroAdvance64.